House GOP pressures Biden as they vote to raise debt ceiling in exchange for cuts

 The bill serves as a symbolic GOP victory meant to put pressure on Mr Biden to negotiate with Republicans before the US actually hits the debt ceiling sometime this summer or early fall.

-Mr Biden, for his part, has said he is “happy” to meet with House Speaker Kevin McCarthy.
+Mr Biden, for his part, has said he is “happy” to meet with Mr McCarthy.

 “But not on whether or not the debt limit gets extended.
 That’s not negotiable,” Mr Biden added, during a White House press conference with South Korean President Yoon Suk Yeol.
+Rather, Mr Biden has said he wants a “clean” debt limit increase where the debt ceiling is raised without any stipulations.
+Republicans have argued that spending must be cut and that the debt limit offers such an opportunity to do so.

 Along with rolling back the Inflation Reduction Act, the legislation would impose work requirements for welfare programs and rescind Mr Biden’s student debt forgiveness for up $10,000 in student loans and up to $20,000 for Pell Grant recipients.

-It would also curtail funding for the IRS that was passed in the Inflation Reduction Act.
+Senate Majority Leader Chuck Schumer criticised the efforts to stop student debt relief, which Republicans call a giveaway to the wealthy.

+“President Biden’s plan is not a giveaway to high earners,” he said on Wednesday.
+“In fact, it’s a lot of very, very wealthy people who never want to see the government help anybody except themselves who seem to push this idea of getting rid of the President’s plan.
+President Biden’s plan is a ladder up to the middle class for millions of Americans who need it most.”

 Join our commenting forum